thun88/css/src/docs/forms.md

         <div class="form-group">
             <label for="exampeInputWithHelp">Input with help text</label>
             <input type="email" class="form-control" id="exampeInputWithHelp" aria-describedby="helpBlock">
-            <p class="info-block">A block of help text that breaks onto a new line and may extend beyond one line.</p>
+            <div class="info-block">A block of help text that breaks onto a new line and may extend beyond one line.</div>
         </div>
     </form>
 </div>